About

 Michael Knauß

 Michael Knauß is a founding partner of ROK.
-He studied architecture at the ETH Zurich and the University of Stuttgart where he earned his Dipl.-Ing. degree in 2007.
-He worked at the Chair for Architecture and Digital Fabrication at the ETH Zurich where he headed several research and teaching projects.
-His work at the ETH Zurich was widely published and exhibited internationally.
-Michael gained design experience during his studies in the offices of UNStudio (Amsterdam, 2007) and Gramazio & Kohler (Zürich, 2006) and as a professional at LAVA (Stuttgart, 2007).
-He has given lectures at various academic institutions including IAAC Barcelona, the Harvard GSD and the USI in Mendrisio.
+He studied architecture at ETH Zurich and the University of Stuttgart, where he earned his Dipl.-Ing. degree.
+He previously worked at Gramazio Kohler Research at ETH Zurich, leading several research and teaching projects.
+His work there was widely published and exhibited internationally.
+Since 2025, he has been a lecturer at the Lucerne University of Applied Sciences and Arts.
+He has delivered lectures at various academic institutions, including IAAC Barcelona, the Harvard Graduate School of Design, and the Università della Svizzera italiana in Mendrisio.

 Silvan Oesterle